 If you have seen spy movies, you’ll see that burglars often outsmart these smart locks by reading the smudge prints left by the fingers.
 Now, this smart lock has outsmarted those smart burglars with their anti-peep keypad systems.

-Due to this system, you can type in random digits around the main code, and get entry to the house and leave the burglars baffled over the fingerprint smudge patterns you’ve left behind.
+Due to this system, you can type in random digits around the main code, and get the best fingerprint door lock entry to the house and leave the burglars baffled over the fingerprint smudge patterns you’ve left behind.

 On top of that, you can forget all about those house keys that keep getting lost all the time.
 This is a 6-in-1 keyless system that will have you experience the freedom of incorporating modern technology into your house.